 Social determinants also cannot be ignored when analyzing solutions to piece together the adherence puzzle.
 Many patients are unable to afford the prescription or copay, or can’t meet the high deductible of their health care to cover the prescription.
 A lack of stable housing and reliable transportation, as well as job flexibility are all some of the socioeconomic and demographic factors that can impede a patient’s ability to access prescriptions and take medications per their physician’s recommendation.

 Looking at the many complex variables that potentially affect whether or not a patient will adhere to a prescribed therapy, it’s becoming increasingly clear that the episodic model for health care delivery is failing patients, and innovative, longitudinal support is needed to help patients adhere to their physician’s recommendations and achieve healthy outcomes.
 Technology is aiming to provide platforms for patients to get this much needed support.

 Digital health’s response to adherence

 When it comes to creating solutions for improved adherence, technology holds endless potential.
-As MobiHealthNews summed up in a recent blog, “…the economic implications of medication nonadherence will drive the market to look for tech enabled solutions to this complicated problem.”
+As MobiHealthNews summed up, “…the economic implications of medication nonadherence will drive the market to look for tech enabled solutions to this complicated problem.”
 We agree.